 It is important for INTPs to choose a career that aligns with their interests and allows them to use their strengths and skills.
 They may also benefit from careers that allow them to work independently and have the freedom to think creatively and come up with new solutions to problems.

-- Scientists and computer engineers: INTPs may enjoy careers in scientific research, where they can use their logical thinking skills to understand complex systems and processes.
+- Scientists and engineers: INTPs may enjoy careers in scientific research, where they can use their logical thinking skills to understand complex systems and processes.
 They may also use their creativity and ability to generate new ideas, owing to their auxiliary Ne, to come up with innovative hypotheses and projects.
-INTPs are naturally drawn to technology, so a career in computer engineering is a great fit too.
-They have the analytical skills needed to succeed in this field, as well as the creativity and innovative thinking necessary to develop new software.
+INTPs are naturally drawn to technology, so a career in innovative fields like computer engineering is a great fit too.

 - Musicians: INTPs do not restrict their analytical thinking and intuitive skills to science and engineering fields only; they also make excellent musicians.
 Many INTP musicians say that they can actually “hear” the music in their mind before they have even composed a song.
 They may use their highly developed analytical and intuitive skills to identify the elements of a song that would make it effective, and then figure out ways to improve or enhance those elements.